xnyan/specrpc/README.md

 SpecRPC is under construction and will be coming soon.

-# A Summary of SpecRPC's Design Pattern and Features
+# SpecRPC's Design Pattern and Features

 SpecRPC allows an RPC to take a Callback.
 Without speculation, once the RPC completes, the Callback will execute with the